Walk B: Arlington Heights South (including Robbins Park)

 Supply Wagon Ambush (Marker)

-In the afternoon of April 19th, twelve men too old to fight met at Cooper's Tavern (see entry below) and decided to ambush the British supply wagon that they noticed was approaching Menotomy.
-The successful capture is commemorated by a marker in front of the present-day Unitarian Universalist church.
+On the afternoon of April 19th, twelve men too old to fight in the militia met at Cooper's Tavern (see entry below) and decided to ambush the British supply train that they noticed was approaching Menotomy.
+David Lamson, a black man, not allowed in the militia, organized the successful capture.
+His leadership led to one of the first victories by the colonists on that day.
+Railroad Avenue (across the road from the marker in front of the present-day Unitarian Universalist church) was renamed in the 1990s to honor David Lamson.
+[80: David Lamson Way]

 Cooper's Tavern (Marker)